One of the keys to handling your ulcerative colitis (UC) is a strong partnership with your medical team.

 Write It Down

 Keep a journal of all your health-related information so you can bring it to your next visit with your doctor.
-She'll want to know what foods you've been eating and any flare triggers you’ve noticed.
+They'll want to know what foods you've been eating and any flare triggers you’ve noticed.

 Not only can it help you create an "eat this, not that" list, it can also help your doctor tell if you're getting the nutrition you need.